vrashankraom/hello-world/README.md

 This repository contains three important files: The HTML code for your first website on GitHub, the CSS stylesheet that decorates your website with colors and fonts, and the **README** file.
 It also contains an image folder, with one image file.

-## Describe your project

-You are currently viewing your project's **README** file. **_README_** files are like cover pages or elevator pitches for your project.
-They are written in plain text or [Markdown language](https://guides.github.com/features/mastering-markdown/), and usually include a paragraph describing the project, directions on how to use it, who authored it, and more.

 [Learn more about READMEs](https://help.github.com/en/articles/about-readmes)